 As mentioned a while ago, sending a customized follow-up email or sms from your private messaging CRM wouldn’t hurt.
 You can send your message at least 2 days after your guest’s booking completion to ensure that they’ve already received their private Booking link.
 Just remember to add value to each follow-up message, such as including discount promos and even newsletters, to avoid unsubscription from your mailing list.

-How can you best respond to all your Booking.com reviews?
+Why respond to all Booking.com reviews

 Collecting reviews shouldn't be the end of your optimization.
 What comes after you've received reviews is the crucial part of the process–responding to each review.